Surabhi210/Care360/README.md

 Medicine Availability Tracking – Patients can check which hospitals/pharmacies have required medicines.

+Facility & Service Discovery – Users can check which hospitals offer specific treatments, specialties and services.

 Integrated e-Pharmacy – Buy medicines online with doorstep delivery.

 My Cart: Users can review their selected medicines and proceed to checkout.